MIC-DKFZ/Longitudinal-Difference-Weighting/README.md

 - The **TDW block** as a standalone module.
 - A **longitudinal UNet (LongiUNet)** without TDW.
 - A **longitudinal UNet with TDW (LongiUNetDiffWeighting)** for enhanced feature merging.

+For lesion tracking it further provides:
+- A **longitudinal UNet primed with the prior segmentation (LongiUNetPrimed)**.
+- A **tracking UNet (LongiUNetTracking)** with early fusion of the point prompts in the current and the prior scan.
+- A **tracking UNet with TDW (LongiUNetTrackingDiffWeighting)**, combining the point prompts with latent temporal difference weighting.

 ## Usage